Adam-Calleja/Cambridge-Open-Zettascale-Lab-Internship/README.md

 - **Slurm-EDA-Sample-Data**

     In this Jupyter Notebook I start an EDA on SLURM job accounting data for the CSD3 supercomputer.
-While starting this EDA I did not have access to user's job accounting data so I created some sample data by submitting my own jobs on the CSD3 supercomputer using the SLURM job scheduler.
+While starting this EDA I did not have access to users' job accounting data so I created some sample data by submitting my own jobs on the CSD3 supercomputer using the SLURM job scheduler.
 The purpose of this Jupyter Notebook was to familiarise myself with SLURM and using the cluster.
 I also created a DataFrame containing information about each partition of the cluster which I access in later notebooks.

 - **Slurm-EDA-June-Preparation**